 3. Play by your key strengths

-According to Noah Kagan (later in this post), each person on the planet is a super human.
+According to Noah Kagan (later in this post), each person on the planet is superhuman.
 Everyone has superhuman strength in some field.
 Some excel at marketing, some at writing, still others in Excel.
 At the age of 13, Matthew built his first site on video games.
-He made these cool videos which showed people how to play the game properly.
+He made these cool videos that showed people how to play the game properly.